doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/secondrules.md

 The **Warzone** expansion features over 130 new cards.
 This expansion spotlights the corporate powers, with numerous new warriors and effects to give your basic troops some well-deserved support.
 Also featured are the new **Warzone** cards.

 **WARZONES**
 Warzones are raging battlefields in the Mutant Chronicles setting.
-Originally, Warzone cards could only be played if you had previously played a **Grand Tactician** card.
+Originally, Warzone cards could only be played if you had previously played a *GRAND TACTICIAN* card.
 This is hereby changed; you do **not** need to be a GRAND TACTICIAN in order to put a Warzone card into play.
 Instead:
 * Warzone cards are added to your Squad/Kohort as one action each (the card will state where it may be played).
 * Any number of identical Warzones may be in play, **but YOU may only have one copy of each Warzone in play.**
 * When your warrior is the Defender in a combat, that warrior may choose to defend from one of the Warzones in its Squad/Kohort.